En-ROADS Technical Reference

 The energy intensity of new capital is governed by a response to the total cost of ownership of each carrier for each end use and an exogenous user-specified technology trend.
 For each end use and carrier, two price effects, one based on energy costs and the other based on non-energy costs, also affect its energy intensity of new capital.
 Each price effect is formulated according to a distinct constant elasticity, such that as the cost relative to the reference increases, the energy intensity of that end use and carrier decreases.
 Likewise, as the cost relative to the reference decreases, the energy intensity of that end use and carrier increases.

 The demand sector includes energy intensity of new and average energy consuming capital, which is disaggregated into three vintages, with energy requirements of each vintage, accounting for aging, early discarding and retiring, and retrofitting.
-Capital and energy requirements of that capital are disaggregated by end use (residential & commercial, industry, and transport), as well as by carrier (electricity and four fuels).
-The nonelectric carriers are coal, oil, gas, and biomass.
+Capital and energy requirements of that capital are disaggregated by end use (residential & commercial, industry, road and rail transport, and air and water), as well as by carrier.
 The model carefully tracks final and primary energy demand, where the former is the energy consumed by the end use capital, and the latter is the energy needed to be generated to meet that demand accounting for thermal efficiency that is less than 100% and other losses.

 Carrier Choice🔗

-Energy is delivered to end use capital via five potential carriers; there are four nonelectric carriers and one electric carrier.
-Each of the nonelectric carriers matches 1:1 with each of the fuels, i.e., coal, oil, gas, and bio.
-The choice between each carrier is made in the carrier choice sector.
+Energy is delivered to end use capital via six potential carriers; there are four direct use carriers, an electric carrier, and a hydrogen carrier.
+Each of the direct use fuel carriers matches 1:1 with each of the fuels, i.e., coal, oil, gas, and biomass.

 Shares of each carrier are allocated on the basis of the relative attractiveness of options according to a logit-type choice function, e.g.: